 - Most of the Fiori apps don’t work, and they need to be set up with a special server, but the number of customers that have invested in this for Fiori is minimal.

-- Customers are not reporting very much improvement from using HANA as the database, which could have been predicted by observing the benchmarks as I explain in the article What is the Actual Performance of S/4HANA?
+- Customers are not reporting improvement very much from using HANA as the database, which could have been predicted by observing the benchmarks, as I explain in the article What is the Actual Performance of S/4HANA?